Fake Daddy, Fake Mommy, Fake Caregiver Red Flags and Warning Signs

 They do not accept when you say, "No," or tell them about your boundaries (Example, "Don't tell me no. I'm your Mommy now and you have to do what I say," even though you just met or haven't come to a mutual agreement about them being your Caregiver.)
 (Another example is that try to use your boundaries as punishments.
 Boundaries are not for punishments.)

 They only really seem to want to talk about one subject.
-(Primarily, sexual topics often or all of the time.)
+(Primarily, physically intimate topics often or all of the time.)

 They only want to talk to you when they choose instead of trying to make time to spend with you.
 (Example, they only chat with you when they want to talk about sex or only once a week or two, at random.)

 They don't ask questions about you, who you are, or what you like, how your day is going, or anything about your life.
 They don't seem to have an interest in getting to know you.
 (They only want to talk about what they want to talk about, what they like, what they want, etc.)